nens/threedi-docs/source/d_checking_model_schematisation.rst

 Checking the model schematisation
 ===================================

+It is very useful to check your model schematisation before uploading.
+It can raise errors and let you solve them early on, or it can raise warnings, which you might want to solve.

-*Checking the model schematisatiion can only be done with toolboxes in Qgis desinged for 3Di models.*
+*Checking the model schematisation can only be done with toolboxes in QGIS designed for 3Di models, which come pre-installed with the Modeller Interface.
+For information how to download the Modeller Interface or the seperate plugins, please visit* :ref:`3di_instruments_and_downloads`.

 .. _3ditoolbox: